Join Our Holiday VIP List

 The problem with pain relief lies is that there is no great solution.
 If pain is considered a symptom, are you more focused on managing symptoms or discovering what the symptoms point to?
 And no matter the goal, with painful conditions, it’s difficult to do more than damage control simply because you have to ease it in order to function.

-Unfortunately, that damage control has created a lethal epidemic in the U.S with millions of people becoming hooked on prescription painkillers, technically termed “opioids.”
-Opioid subscription rates are higher than they’ve ever been, and more and more people have become dependent on painkillers.
+Unfortunately, that damage control has created a lethal epidemic in the U.S. with millions of people becoming hooked on prescription painkillers, technically termed “opioids.”
+In addition to other potential side effects, opioid addiction rates are higher than they’ve ever been, and more and more people have become dependent on painkillers.
 Tragically, on average, 130 Americans die every day from an opioid overdose, according to the CDC, making safe alternatives for pain relief more urgent than ever.

 Chances are, you’ve turned to this chapter because you’re struggling with pain and tired of the bandage solutions that just treat it symptomatically and come with a myriad of side effects.
 You want a real change instead of temporary relief.
 Read on!